-Yet I’m not alone in believing that alcohol in skin care products can be beneficial.
+Yet I’m not alone in believing that alcohol in skincare products can be beneficial.
 According to well-renowned DERMADoctor dermatologist Dr. Audrey Kunin, M.D.: “If I had to pick a single ingredient as the most misunderstood, it would be alcohol.
-I can’t tell you how many times I’ve heard ‘I can’t use that product, it contains alcohol and will dry, irritate my skin.’
+I can’t tell you how many times I’ve heard ‘I can’t use that product, it contains alcohol and will dry and irritate my skin.’
 Is this true?
-Probably not.” (source) Alcohol can be drying – yes, this is true.
-But in a properly-formulated skin care product, it can help increase penetration of key ingredients.
+Probably not” (The DERMADoctor Skinstruction Manual).
+Alcohol can be drying – yes, this is true.
+But in a properly-formulated skincare product, it can help increase penetration of key ingredients.
 Some alcohols also act as slip agents, emollients, and/or hydrators.

 Once I managed to get myself together – Paula has been a role model of mine since I got my first copy of Don’t Go to the Cosmetics Counter Without Me in middle school – I decided to take a closer look at her counterargument.
 And here is what my team and I found: